glamorous/laravel-data-loader/README.md

 php artisan data-loader:run
 ```

-If necessary you can run the command with the `--force` flag.
-This way it would not check if it data needs to be loaded or not.

 It's also possible to run the data-loader only for one specific data-loader class:

 ```bash
 php artisan data-loader:run EnsureSuperAdminIsPresent
 ```

+#### Options

+If necessary you can run the command with the `--force` flag.
+This way it would not check if its data needs to be loaded or not.

+If you want to see which loaders would be executed, without executing them, you can pass the `--dry-run` option, and it will show you the loaders that would have executed.

 ## Contributing